yanil8068/ajio/README.md

 Deploy the app to your preferred hosting service (e.g., Vercel, Netlify, or GitHub Pages).

+## Frontend Tools and Technologies

+### React.js:
+Used for creating a highly interactive, component-based UI.
+React allows for modular, reusable components that make the frontend maintainable and scalable.

+### React Router:
+Enables seamless navigation between various pages (e.g., product lists, product details, cart, and wishlist) without full-page reloads.

+### Redux:
+Manages application-wide state, such as cart and wishlist contents, across components.
+Redux ensures that changes in state are reflected immediately across the app.

+### CSS, Tailwinds  and Styled Components:
+To ensure a responsive and attractive UI, the app uses CSS modules and Styled Components for modular styling and theming.

+### Local Storage:
+For cart and wishlist persistence, enabling users to maintain their session across page reloads or browser closures.

 ## Development Process:

 --Planning & Design: